11 Benefits of Conversion Rate Optimization and Best Practices

 The same goes for an online business.
 You need to know the bigger picture if you want to maximize profits.

-Customer lifetime value is one of the most important metrics to know.
 How much money does your average customer spend on your business throughout the lifespan of his or her relationship with you?
+This is essentially what customer lifetime value is about.

 If a customer buys one item valued at $99 and never comes back, his or her lifetime value is $99.